-This land includes mountains, moors and heaths and some of the land around the Coast Path – covering around 8 per cent of England.
+This land includes mountains, moors and heaths and some of the land around the Coast Path – covering only around 8 per cent of England.

 On an OS map, this land is marked by a yellow wash with a brown/orange border, and coastal margin as a magenta wash with the same border.

 Natural England also provides a search tool for finding open access land .

 In England, you can use this land for walking, running, wildlife watching and rock climbing, but not usually for cycling.

 There are some exceptions – if there are public bridleways or byways that cross the land you can use these, or where there are local traditions and rights of access.

 In Wales, the same applies for now, with these laws currently under review and the Welsh government keen to increase access to the countryside.

 In England, the Right to Roam campaign is also looking to put pressure on the government to increase accessibility to the countryside.